SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 ## 3. Row Crops Model

-In this module, we will use Tools to do land suitability modeling.
+In this module, we will use **LUCIS-Open Tools for QGIS** to create suitability models.

 Each IDU in the THLD area will be assigned to one of the four land uses by comparing land use scores: Row Crops, Livestock, Timberland, and Urban.

-In terms of the scoring process, firstly, we have different decisive factors in each of the land use, and, under each decisive factor, multiple models will be applied and generate a weighted score for that decisive factor (with 9 represents the highest, and 1 represents the lowest) to each IDU.
-Finally, after we having a score for each land use on each IDU, the land use with the highest score will be the final land use for that IDU.
+In Row Crops model, we evaluate the IDUs' suitability in growing Row Crops based on two objectives: physical suitability and economic suitability.

-In Row Crops model, we evaluate the suitability of IDUs to grow Row Crops based on two perspectives: physical and economic.
 The following figure shows the Row Crops model.

 <img src="../../../images/RowCrops_model.svg" alt= "RowCrops_model" width="400">

 In terms of physical suitability, we look for conditions in which land growing Row Crops can have the optimized production.
-In this model, we consider [_Land Condition_](https://github.com/SERVIR-WA/GALUP/wiki/models_ag#land-condition-physical) and [_Soil Condition_](https://github.com/SERVIR-WA/GALUP/wiki/models_ag#soil-condition-physical)
+In this objectives, we consider [_Land Condition_](https://github.com/SERVIR-WA/GALUP/wiki/models_ag#land-condition-physical) and [_Soil Condition_](https://github.com/SERVIR-WA/GALUP/wiki/models_ag#soil-condition-physical)
 as important criteria to determine how many IDUs in THLD district are physically suitable to grow Row Crops.